 The full King size bed has a padded linen headboard, deep interior sprung mattress with quilted latex overlay and finest quality cotton sheets and pillowcases.
 The carved antique wardrobe is French, circa 1890.
 The elegant little lady’s chair is of walnut, with original Victorian hand made needlework.
 One of the bedside tables is Georgian, of solid mahogany, whilst the other was made locally of Tasmanian oak in about 1930.

 In the bathroom, a ceramic sink from one of Hobart’s magnificent Henry Hunter mansions stands on a Victorian marble washstand.
 The cast iron bath with its “four poster” curtained shower is possibly original to the house.

-Samuel Crisp started life as a weaver in rural Suffolk, England.
-His story almost makes one wonder if transportation shouldn’t be reintroduced as a beneficial alternative to present day incarcerations.
+Samuel Crisp started life as a poor weaver in rural Suffolk, England.
+His story almost makes one wonder if transportation shouldn’t be reintroduced as a beneficial alternative to present day incarceration.

 Samuel’s crime was stealing a sheep from a neighbouring farmer to feed his starving family.
 Times were hard in the textile trade at the time due to the introduction of the automated Jacquard loom.